4th Quarter classes begin the week of March 20, 2026.

 Day(s): Thu

 Discover the world of robotics using kids' favorite, interlocking building bricks!
 Students will build and program a different whimsical, mechanized project each week using the WeDo 2.0 robotics system by LEGO Education.
-Third quarter, rush hour comes to Compass as students build and program automated vehicles like a dune buggy, Formula 1 race car, tow truck, tractor trailer, bus, and more.
+Fourth quarter, students will model and motorize creepy crawly creatures such as a crab, praying mantis, scorpion, snail, ant, spider, tadpole, and more.
 Their robots will be built using special-shaped LEGO components from the WeDo Educational set, motors, motion sensors, tilt sensors and a programmable, Bluetooth control unit ("brain").
 Student will use classroom tablets to program the control units using an intuitive drag-and-drop coding modules.
 Prior experience with LEGO or coding is not required.
 All equipment is furnished.
-This class will begin on 1/22/26 and meet on 3/12/26.
 Topics in this Series: Animated Animals (Quarter 1), Jurassic Giants (Quarter 2); Rush Hour!
 (Quarter 3), and Creepy Crawlies (Quarter 4).

 10:00 am-10:55 am